Skip to main content

 July 7, 2020

-In a recent Quinnipiac University poll, 56% of U.S. voters disapprove of the way Trump has handled health care, compared with 39% who approve.
+In a recent Quinnipiac University poll(link is external), 56% of U.S. voters disapprove of the way Trump has handled health care, compared with 39% who approve.
 And by 55% to 41%, they said presumptive Democratic nominee Joe Biden would do a better job on health care than Trump.

 Only two Republicans supported the bill.
 One was Rep. Jeff Van Drew, R-2nd Dist., who had backed earlier efforts to strengthen the ACA when he was a Democrat.
 The other was Rep. Brian Fitzpatrick of Pennsylvania.

-Rep. Chris Smith, one of only five Republicans to support a May 2019 Democratic bill to strengthen the health care law, voted no this time around.
-The Republican-controlled Senate, which fell just one vote short of repealing the ACA in 2017, has refused to take up that legislation.
+Rep. Chris Smith, one of only five Republicans to support a May 2019 Democratic bill to strengthen the health care law(link is external), voted no this time around.
+The Republican-controlled Senate, which fell just one vote short (link is external)of repealing the ACA in 2017, has refused to take up that legislation.

 "As Americans continue to face both the COVID-19 pandemic and a severe economic downturn, they are justifiably concerned about their health and their financial future," said House Energy and Commerce Committee Chairman Frank Pallone Jr., D-6th Dist.